 Dimitrios Gkesoulis, Panos Vassiliadis, Petros Manousis.
 CineCubes: Aiding data workers gain insights from OLAP queries.
 Information Systems, Volume 53, October–November 2015, Pages 60 - 86.

-See the paper at ResearchGate here (PDF) and a detailed presentation here (PDF).
+See the paper here (PDF) and a detailed presentation here (PDF).

 Extends DOLAP'13 with a broad survey of related work, an enlightening user study, and details of the formal background, software architecture and experiments.